aybinv7/Vuena/README.md

-# VueF7
+# Vuena

-VueF7 is a modern, modular mobile-first application built with Vue 3, Framework7, and Capacitor for cross-platform deployment.
+Vuena is a modern, modular mobile-first application built with Vue 3, Framework7, and Capacitor for cross-platform deployment.
 This project follows a modular architecture with TypeScript, Pinia for state management, Vue I18n for internationalization, and Tailwind CSS for styling.

 ## Tech Stack